govau/content-guide/_punctuation-grammar/capitalisation.md

   title = "capitalising people's titles" content= "
 - the Minister for Communications ... the Minister ... ministers ... ministerial
-- Minister Jane Blog, and then the Minister
+- Minister Jane Bloggs, and then the Minister
 "
 %}